alice paul awards & wppl graduation

 Wednesday, October 20, 2010

-On Wednesday, October 20th, Borders in Friendship Heights hosted our first Washington, DC, book signing for Women & Politics Institute Director Jennifer Lawless, and her new book, It Still Takes a Candidate: Why Women Don't Run for Office.
+Borders in Friendship Heights hosted our first Washington, DC, book signing for Women & Politics Institute Director Jennifer Lawless, and her new book, It Still Takes a Candidate: Why Women Don't Run for Office.
 The book reports the results of surveys and interviews with 4,000 women and men who are well situated to run for office.
-It ultimately demonstrates that many fundamental barriers continue to confront women in politics, thereby making gender equality a remote prospect.
+It ultimately demonstrates that many fundamental barriers continue to confront women in politics, making gender equality a remote prospect.
 Check out more photos from the signing.

 Gloria Stienem at AU

 Tuesday, October 5, 2010